goatbytes/consoul/docs/user-guide/cli-chat.md

 ## Overview

-CLI chat mode provides a lightweight, terminal-based interface for conversing with AI models.
-Unlike the full TUI mode, CLI chat focuses on quick, single-session interactions with minimal visual overhead.
+The CLI provides two modes for interacting with AI models:

+1. **Interactive Chat** (`consoul chat`) - Multi-turn conversations with REPL loop
+2. **One-Off Questions** (`consoul ask`) - Single question/response for scripting

-### When to Use CLI Chat
+### When to Use Each Mode

-**Use CLI chat for:**
+**Use `consoul ask` for:**

-- Quick questions and answers
+- Quick one-off questions
-- Debugging sessions
-- Code assistance conversations
 - Scripting and automation
+- CI/CD pipelines
+- Shell aliases and functions
+- Single-purpose queries

+**Use `consoul chat` for:**

+- Multi-turn conversations
-- Remote SSH sessions
+- Interactive debugging sessions
-- Minimal terminal environments
+- Exploratory discussions
+- Context-dependent queries

 **Use TUI mode for:**